The Whole Truth (Lost): On the island

 An angry Jin tries to take Sun away from her garden and back to the beach, given her previous abduction from the garden.
 They have an argument and Jin pulls out all of the plants.
 She runs to the beach and, in pain, meets Bernard and Rose, who are having an argument of their own.
-She later asks Sawyer for a pregnancy test, which turns out to be manufactured by Widmore labs.
+She later asks Sawyer for a pregnancy test, which turns out to be manufactured by Widmore Labs.

 Locke convinces Ana Lucia that given her police training and encounters with the Others, she should interrogate Henry Gale.
 He repeats the balloon story and draws a map to the balloon, where he had buried his wife.
-Ana Lucia promises that she'll keep him alive if the map confirms his story.
-Together with Sayid and Charlie (whom Sayid have told previously about the prisoner in the hatch's armory), she goes in search for the balloon.
-Ana Lucia realizes from Charlie's gait that he's carrying a concealed gun, and asks him to give it to someone who knows how to use it.
-Charlie replies with “the last time you had a gun you murdered someone” and gives the gun to Sayid.
+Ana Lucia promises to keep him alive if the map confirms his story.
+Together with Sayid and Charlie, she goes in search for the balloon.
+Ana Lucia realizes that Charlie carries a concealed gun, and asks him to give it to someone who knows how to use it.
+Charlie reluctantly gives the gun to Sayid.

-As Sun is waiting for her pregnancy test results to show up, she asks Kate if she has ever taken a test, which she replies that she has.
-Sun thanks Kate for being there and not asking questions.
-When the test turns up positive, she does not seem too thrilled.
+While waiting for her pregnancy test results to show up, Sun asks if Kate has ever taken a test; Kate replies that she has.
+When the test turns up positive, Sun does not seem thrilled.
 She asks if it is accurate and they go to Jack to find out.
-He says those tests are very accurate, and that the two pink lines means she is definitely pregnant.
+He says those tests are very accurate.
 Sun asks Jack to not tell anybody.

-Ana Lucia joins Sayid by a campfire.
-She says people dislike her and she has been trying most of her life to get them to like her.
-She says she gave up a while back and that she is who she is.
-She tells Sayid he has a good reason to hate her.
-She apologizes for what she did.
-Sayid says it wasn’t her fault, and explains that he holds the Others responsible for Shannon's death (as they are the ones who indirectly caused Ana to shoot Shannon); he comments that once they find out if Henry is one of them, something will have to be done.
+Ana Lucia joins Sayid by a campfire and apologizes for what she did.
+Sayid says it was not her fault, and explains that he holds the Others responsible for Shannon's death; he comments that once they find out if Henry is one of them, something will have to be done.